cs1302uga/cs1302-minesweeper-alpha/README.md

 All other lines, except the last line containing the prompt, start with one blank space.
-The line containing the prompt contains an extra space after the `$` so that **when the user types in a command, the text does not touch the `:`.** Multiple output examples are provided in the Appendix of this project description for you to compare your output to.
+The line containing the prompt contains an extra space after the `$` so that **when the user types in a command, the text does not touch the `:`.** Multiple output examples are provided in the [Appendix](#minefield-output-examples) of this project description for your convenience.

 The output is a little tricky when either the number of rows or the number of columns becomes multiple digits.
 In this case, padding should be added so that row numbers, column numbers, and mine field contents are padded with whitespace in a way that accomodates the multiple digit index values.
-Additionally, when padding is performed, **all affected index values an mine field contents are to be right aligned**.
+Additionally, when padding is performed, **all affected index values and square contents are to be right aligned**.
 For example, let's assume we are playing a `12`-by-`5` game of Minesweeper.
 When the game starts, the interface should look like this: